How will I know if my child needs counseling?

 Younger children will play games, create crafts, learn coping skills, and be actively moving through the session.
 Pre-teens and teens spend more time in talk therapy mixed with creative activities geared towards solidifying new knowledge.

-It is important that only you and your therapist control the direction and content of your child’s treatment.
+Because it is important that only you and your therapist control the direction and content of your child’s treatment we do not work with insurance companies.
 Individual insurance companies dictate the length of appointments, type of therapy, and number of covered appointments.

 In addition, it is a requirement to provide a mental health diagnosis (such as Major Depressive Disorder) when billing insurance.
 This diagnosis becomes part of your child’s permanent medical record and can affect some job options for your child in the future.